alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ###Within the EU

-If the animal is classed as B, C or D, you don't need to do anything.
+If the plant is classed as B, C or D, you don't need to do anything.

-If it’s classed as Annex A, you must [apply for an Article 10 certificate](apply-for-an-article-10-certificate) it’s an artificially propagated plant.
+If it’s classed as Annex A, you must [apply for an Article 10 certificate](#apply-for-an-article-10-certificate) if it’s an artificially propagated plant.

-You don’t need any special documents if you’re using germplasm for non-commercial reasons, eg for scientific research, educational display or giving it away.
+You don’t need any special documents if you’re using plants for non-commercial reasons, eg for scientific research, educational display or giving it away.

 ###Apply for an Article 10 certificate

 Fill in the [application form](https://www.gov.uk/government/publications/endangered-species-application-for-commercial-use) for the Article 10 certificate.

-Send it to <wildlife.licensing@apha.gsi.gov.uk>
+Send it to <wildlife.licensing@apha.gsi.gov.uk>.

 Include any supporting documents that show you acquired the product legally, for example: